itsamrit/DSA/Subarray/Readme.md

 👉 Monotonically increasing: Each element is greater than previous one.

 eg: prefix sum of pos array is always monotonically increasing

+    To make prefix sum of neg array we use deque

+    We use stack for next greater element to store monotonically increasing element

 👉 Count of subarray with k distinct elements = Count of subarray with (ATMOST k element - ATMOST (k-1) elements) i,e to loops are required o(2n)